-After the participants settled via democratic dot vote on one idea per team.
-They had to create storyboards, 3 sketches and short descriptions of each idea in order to help them explain their ideas during the presentation.
-The overall idea is to consolidate the best sketches as a team.
+After the participants settled via democratic dot vote on one idea per team, they had to create storyboards, 3 sketches and short descriptions which should help us explain our ideas during the presentation.
+First individually, then consolidate the best sketches as a team.

-This is a really fun exercise and it is amazing to see that all storyboards were a consolidation of all team members sketches, proving that everyone added value to the process.
+Really fun exercise and it is amazing to see that all storyboards were a consolidation of all team members sketches, proving that everyone added value.

 So far, we just had ideas but to turn these into solution propositions meant that we had to create business cases for it.
 For this purpose, we used our amended Lean Business Case canvas consisting of: Stakeholders, Unique Value Proposition, Risks/Challenges, Effort/Investment, Cost Saving/Revenue Generation.
 This helped the participants to demonstrate the business case behind their ideas.
 Following a similar regimen as with the storyboarding, the participant’s first drafted them individually and then consolidated the best points as a team.